decasia/anthropology-of-gender-2019/Anthropology of Gender Syllabus.md

 - Dorothy E. Roberts, "Racism and patriarchy in the meaning of motherhood"

-*Weekly assignment 3 due on September 27*
+*Ethnographic exercise 3 due on September 27*

 #### October 1 - Pregnancy has politics